Convent Girl Traits

 Even if you weren’t heavily involved in the school’s politics, witnessing drama alone probably rubbed off on you.
 You’d know how to flex that drama-queen muscle if provoked.
 I believe in you.

 Boob slaps.
 Hugs upon every interaction.
 Nothing is misconstrued as flirty among us the way it would be if we were to act the same way around guys.
 We’re comfortable being excessively touchy with our girlfriends because that’s just how much we love them.
 So boys, sorry for the misunderstanding.

 I’m pretty sure we all knew of cry-babies in our schools.
 But in an all girls’ institution, it’s just more common.
 So we’ve learnt how to handle the superfluous emotion that runs deep within our womanly loins, expertly and efficiently.

 Girls cry for an array of reasons, and yes we’ll be the first to admit—that includes shark week.
 We’re used to young girls overreacting to trivial problems.
 We don’t judge.
 We are just sympathetic, sensitive little angels who know where you’re coming from.

 8. Although, people might think we’re “exclusive”

-Outside, we might be susceptible to post-convent culture shock, but among our kind the camaraderie is strong.
+We might be susceptible to post-convent culture shock, but among our kind, the camaraderie is strong.
 Some label this as clique-y, but it’s just the ease of comfort with those who can tolerate our meanest, rudest, unglam sides.